 Study for a masters or PhD by distance or blended learning

 Find out more about our free online courses.

-£2 million of postgraduate funding for 2016 in the Arts & Social Sciences
+Postgraduate funding opportunities for 2021/22 in the Arts & Social Sciences

 We are committed to producing articulate, reflective and industrious graduates.